mosip/mosip-acceptance-tests/docs/DSL.md

 #### rc_syncUserSalt()
 Fetches the users salt (based on center) from the server and saves it in local db

 **Asserts**:
 * Boolean (success/ failure)

-#### rc_syncMaster()
-Fetches the master data (based on center) from the server and saves it in local db.
-It is required for running the application with support data like holidays, meta data related to gender, location, doc. category, etc

-**Asserts**:
-* Boolean (success/ failure)